unification-com/testnet/042_upgrade.md

 ## 2. Validator Nodes: Pre-upgrade preparation

-### Configure the `halt-time`
+### Validators will need to configure the `halt-time` of their node before the proposed halt time

-**Important** ONLY VALIDATOR NODES.
-DO NOT SET HALT HEIGHT FOR SENTRIES/RPCs ETC. AS THEY WILL NEED TO PROPOGATE THE FINAL BLOCK SIGNED BY VALIDATORS TO OTHER VALIDATORS (for example, those behind sentry nodes)
+**Important** ONLY VALIDATOR NODES NEED TO SET THIS.
+Do not set for sentries/RPCs etc. as they will need to propagate the final block signatures to other validators (for example, those behind sentry nodes)

 Edit your validator's `app.toml` to define the specified `halt-time`.
 This is a Unix epoch timestamp, and will tell the node to gracefully stop producing blocks at the specified time.